fuhailin/DeePray/README.md

 ## Introduction
 The DeePray library offers state-of-the-art algorithms for [deep learning recommendation].
-DeePray is built on latest [TensorFlow 2][(https://tensorflow.org/)] and designed with modular structure， making it easy to discover patterns and answer questions about tabular-structed data.
+DeePray is built on latest [TensorFlow 2][(https://tensorflow.org/)] and designed with modular structure, making it easy to discover patterns and answer questions about tabular-structed data.

 The main goals of DeePray: